UB-Mannheim/RaiseWikibase/README.md

 config = Settings()
 ```

-The `config` dictionary can be used in WikibaseIntegrator:
+The `config` dictionary can be used in WikibaseIntegrator for creating a login instance:
 ```python
 from wikibaseintegrator import wbi_login login_instance = wbi_login.Login(user=config.username, pwd=config.password)